Claude Code Was for Developers - Cowork Is for Everyone

 Still a Research Preview

-Cowork is currently Mac-only and limited to Max subscribers.
+Cowork is currently Mac-only and limited to Max subscribers, which is a real constraint for anyone not already in that tier.

-There are practical limitations to be aware of.
-The agent can perform destructive actions like deleting files, so clear instructions matter.
-Prompt injection defenses are built in, but agent security remains an evolving field.
+The agent can perform destructive actions like deleting files, so clear instructions matter more than they do in a chat interface.
+Prompt injection defenses are built in, but agent security is still an area where the field is working out the details.
 Windows support and cross-device sync are on the roadmap but not yet available.

-This is the kind of release where early access matters.
-The tool will improve based on how people actually use it, and the first wave of users will shape the direction.
+Early access matters here.
+The tool will improve based on how people actually use it, and the first wave of users will shape its direction more than later adopters will.

-The gap between “developer tool” and “everyone tool” is closing faster than most people assumed.
 Claude Code proved that autonomous agents work when given file system access and a structured execution loop.
 Cowork takes that same proven model and removes the requirement that you know how to code.
+The gap between “developer tool” and “everyone tool” is narrowing faster than most people assumed it would.

 Join the newsletter